conll/reference-coreference-scorers/README.txt

    Precision = (a + 0.5 * b) / #response mentions
    F1 = 2 * Recall * Precision / (Recall + Precision)

-   For the official CoNLL evaluation, however, we will only consider mentions with exact boundaries as being correct.
+   The official CoNLL evaluation only considered mentions with exact boundaries as being correct.

 SEE ALSO